Twisted moments of L-functions and spectral reciprocity: Introduction

 (where $\tilde{F}$ denotes the dual form) was considered by a different technique in \cite{BLM} along with applications to non-vanishing of $L$-functions.
+(In our set-up this would correspond to the easier, but excluded case $q= \ell$ in which case the Hecke eigenvalue is essentially the root number, at least as long as $q$ is squarefree.)
 Finally we mention that there is ``lower dimensional'' version of reciprocity for certain $L$-functions on ${\rm GL}(1) \times {\rm GL}(2)$:

-This was first observed by Conrey, and extended by Young \cite{Yo} and Bettin \cite{Be}.
+This was first observed by Conrey \cite{Co}, and extended by Young \cite{Yo} and Bettin \cite{Be}.
 It would be very interesting to investigate if there is a ``master formula'' that contains all previously mentioned spectral reciprocity formulae as special cases.